BLimmie/eyewire_validator/README.md

 </p>

 ### The Eyewire Task Pipeline
-In Eyewire, players are given a 256x256x256 segmented 3D image (called a cube) containing a set of seed segments propogated from previous tasks.
-Players are to propogate (a.k.a. tracing) the seed and find the missing segments in the cube, giving Eyewire the nickname "adult coloring."
+In Eyewire, players are given a 256x256x256 segmented 3D image (called a cube) containing a set of seed segments propagated from previous tasks.
+Players are to propagate (a.k.a. tracing) the seed and find the missing segments in the cube, giving Eyewire the nickname "adult coloring."
 As players play individual cubes, their traces are aggregated into a consensus and marked as the combined trace of the playerbase.

 <p align="center">
   <img src="http://wiki.eyewire.org:88/images/thumb/4/4a/1.png/800px-1.png" title="Now that you know how to play, go join the Eyewire community" />